 Once the tenant has been served with the Summons and Complaint they have only five (5) calendar days to respond.
 Court holidays are not counted in calculating the five days, and if the last day to respond is a Saturday, Sunday or Court holiday the tenant has until the end of the next business day to file a response with the Court.

-Attorneys or parties in the State of California who wish to view a portion of a sample demurrer to an unlawful detainer complaint for California for sale by the author please see below.
+Attorneys or parties in the State of California who wish to view a portion of a sample 11 page demurrer to an unlawful detainer complaint for California containing brief instructions, a memorandum of points and authorities and proof of service by mail sold by the author can see below.

 Attorneys or parties who would like to view portions of over 300 sample legal documents for California and Federal litigation sold by the author of this blog post can use the link shown below.